 This is another example of an “untraced” driver.

-What happens if a driver had a valid insurance policy, but the insurance company went out of business before you could claim?
+What happens if the motor insurer goes out of business before you start your claim?

-Once again the Motor Insurers Bureau will step in to act as though it was the insurer of the driver, so you should still receive your compensation.
+Once again the Motor Insurers Bureau will step in to act as though it was the insurer of the driver at fault, so you should still receive your compensation.

 We recommend you:

-Click traffic accident car insurance compensation to read our article explaining all the types of motor vehicle compensation you can claim from a driver at fault through accident car insurance following a RTA.
+See our traffic accident compensation article explaining all the types of motor vehicle compensation you can claim from a driver at fault through road accident car insurance following a RTA.